We’ve all met that person – the one who hogs the limelight, talks incessantly and blatantly disregards your answers.

 Do not panic!
 There are a few key principles that you should take into account:

-- First, recognise that you need a data retention program.
-Not just for customer feedback but for customer data in general.
-Some companies, faced with the complexity of establishing a data retention program, may choose simply to ignore or postpone the problem.
-That’s not a good response, and holding on to your data indefinitely is wholly legally indefensible in the face of a regulatory or legal challenge.
-Further, if you experience a data security incident or a data subject rights request (e.g. a subject access request), then you will be sitting on top of an awful lot more affected data – and the resultant risks, costs, and negative profile in responding to the incident or request will be substantially greater.
-Recognizing that you need a data retention program, and getting to work asap, is therefore imperative.
+- First, get a data retention programme.
+Customer feedback and data in general.
+Some firms may neglect or postpone a data retention programme due to its complexity.
+That’s not a good solution, because keeping data forever is legally indefensible.
+If you encounter a data security event or a data subject rights request (e.g. a subject access request), you’ll have a lot more impacted data, and the risks, expenses, and bad profile of responding to the incident or request will be much higher.
+Recognize you need a data retention programme and start immediately.

 - Second, if you need to retain some feedback data for particularly lengthy periods of time (e.g. product improvement or machine learning), then consider anonymizing the data first.
 Remember that data protection laws – and so the requirement to retain data for “no longer than is necessary” – apply only to personal data.
 Data which is not personal falls outside of data protection law and so, in principle, can be retained indefinitely.